-We seek kindred spirits, who like to garden, rebuild steps, or gather seeds and learn the nuances of the ecosystem.
+We seek kindred spirits, who like to garden, gather seeds and learn the nuances of the ecosystem.

 We invite artists, students, and community of all ages to come to our events, find a place for themselves in the project.